AhmedSalahHassanQatar/PRODIGY_CS_03/README.md

         return "Medium password ⚠️\n" + "\n".join(feedback), [1, 0.5, 0], feedback
     else:
         return "Weak password ❌\n" + "\n".join(feedback), [1, 0, 0], feedback
-4. Build the Graphical User Interface (GUI)
-Next, you'll use Kivy to build the interface.
-Kivy makes it easy to design interactive applications.

-The application should have the following components:
+### 4. Building the GUI with Kivy
+Next, we set up the graphical interface using Kivy.
+This allows users to input their password and see the results immediately.
+The interface includes:

-A title
+A title for the tool.

-An image (optional)

-A password input field
+A password input field for users to enter their password.

-A label to display the password strength result
+A label to display the password strength result.

-A button to suggest a strong password

-A button to toggle password visibility

-A clear button to reset the input
+A progress bar to visually indicate the password strength.

-python
-Copy
-Edit
+Buttons for suggesting a strong password, toggling password visibility, and clearing the input.

 from kivy.app import App
 from kivy.uix.boxlayout import BoxLayout from kivy.uix.label import Label